pagkly/Zed/Investopedia3/What Is a Multi-Asset Class.md

 ## Benefits of Multi-Asset Class Funds

-Unlike [balanced funds](https://www.investopedia.com/terms/b/balancedfund.asp), which typically focus on meeting or beating a benchmark, multi-asset class funds are composed to achieve a certain investment outcome, such as exceeding [inflation](https://www.investopedia.com/terms/i/inflation.asp).
+Unlike [[balanced funds]](https://www.investopedia.com/terms/b/balancedfund.asp), which typically focus on meeting or beating a benchmark, multi-asset class funds are composed to achieve a certain investment outcome, such as exceeding [[inflation]](https://www.investopedia.com/terms/i/inflation.asp).
 Their broad options for investing, ranging across securities, sectors, real estate, and other types of securities, give them enormous flexibility to meet their goals.

 This type of fund also offers more diversification than most balanced funds, which may combine mainly fixed income and equities.
-Many are [actively managed](https://www.investopedia.com/terms/a/activemanagement.asp), meaning a person or group of people make decisions based on the dynamics of the market to maximize returns and limit risk.
+Many are [[actively managed]](https://www.investopedia.com/terms/a/activemanagement.asp), meaning a person or group of people make decisions based on the dynamics of the market to maximize returns and limit risk.